Batting (cricket): Running between the wickets

-When batting, a batter has to balance opportunities to score runs by running between the popping creases with the risk of being run out (or even stumped, if batting outside his crease).
+When batting, a batter has to balance opportunities to score runs by running between the popping creases with the risk of being run out (or even stumped, if batting outside their crease).
 Batting partners must agree on each run they take, or else one of them is likely to be out of their ground and thus run out.

 Sometimes batters take risks by running even when the fielder has the ball in hand, and is in a position to throw the ball at the wicket; this is known as "taking on the arm of the fielder".
 This can occasionally lead to overthrows.

 Batters often slide headfirst with their bat outstretched to make their ground.
 Being able to run faster to score more runs, as well as improve endurance so as to not be fatigued by running a lot throughout a long innings (which could disrupt the concentration or strength needed for batting), is part of the athletic training for batters.